Dr Esperanza Miyake

 I collaborate and regularly work with external partners from private, public and third sectors.
 I am currently a member of Ofcom’s Research, Evidence and Evaluation Group, and have also been part of the Independent Expert Group for the Scottish Government's Unlocking the Value of Scotland's Public Sector Personal Data Programme (2022-23).
 I am also part of the Scottish Parliament's Scottish Long Covid Cross-Party Group (2021-present)

 I am Senior Editor for Cogent Arts & Humanities (Taylor & Francis), leading the Culture, Media & Film section.
-Within my institution, I am Co-Director of the Socially Progressive AI Lab (SPAI-Lab) and Chair of the Humanities EDI committee.
-I am also Faculty representative for the University's Racial Equity and Anti-Racism Steering Group.
-Previously, I was Director of Postgraduate Research for the Humanities (2021-23), and sat on the School Ethics Committee (2020-22).
+Within my institution, I have held various departmental and University roles including: Chair of Humanities EDI Committee (2024-26); Faculty rep for the University's Racial Equity and Anti-Racism Steering Group (2024-26); Director of Postgraduate Research for the Humanities (2021-23), and member of School Ethics Committee (2020-22).

 Back to staff profile